 - exclusions for pre-existing medical conditions – If your insurer didn’t ask you anything about your health and there was no medical screening, we’ll consider whether it was fair for them to use an exclusion in your policy.

 - misrepresentation and non-disclosure – If there was a medical screening, we’ll check you gave the insurance company all the relevant information.
 If you didn’t, we’ll consider if you’ve deliberately misrepresented information or made a mistake.
 Read more about our approach to misrepresentation and non-disclosure complaints.

 - change in health – an insurer may turn down a claim because of a condition that came after the policy began or was renewed.
 In this case, you may find our information on a change in health useful.

 Putting things right

-We’ll also consider whether you’ve experienced any distress or inconvenience as a result of what the business did wrong and whether we think it’s appropriate to award compensation.
+We’ll also consider whether you’ve experienced any distress or inconvenience as a result of what the insurer did wrong and whether we think it’s appropriate to award compensation.
 Read more about how we award compensation.

-We’ll look at the facts when we decide whether a policy was mis-sold because a customer wasn’t made aware of an exclusion.
+If we think a policy was mis-sold because you wasn’t made aware of an exclusion.
 We may ask the insurer to:

-If the customer wouldn’t have bought the insurance if they’d known about the exclusion – we may ask you to refund the premium plus interest (calculated at 8% simple per year) less any tax due.
+- refund the premium plus interest (calculated at 8% simple per year) less any tax due.